 The AFM control architecture is divided into two levels: Energy Planner and Controller(s).
 The Energy Planner is similar to the Customer Energy Manager (CEM) introduced in the EN 50491-12-x standard series.
 It is responsible for aggregating and optimizing the energy management at the consumer/building level without a need for flexible asset specific details.
-To realize this the Energy Planner interacts with Controllers.
+To realize this the Energy Planner interacts with Controllers that correspond to Resource Managers (RM) in the EN 50491-12-2 standard.
 Each Controller is responsible for a logical group of devices providing a logical functionality (e.g., heating system).
 In contrast to the Energy Planner that optimizes energy management at the whole building level, each Controller just follows the load profiled assigned to it by the Energy Planner.
 Section 4 describes the approach in more detail with the Monte Carlo Three Search Algorithm that is used for searching optimal control policies with the models.

-The AFM prototype for the second phase is implemented with Python programming language.
+The AFM prototype for the third phase is implemented with Python programming language.
 The implementation consists of four main classes: AFM, EnergyPlanner, Resource and MqttInterface.
 The AFM class is the one that needs to be initialized to run the AFM module.
 It aggregates all the other classes and provided the main run loop for the AFM module.
 The EnergyPlanner implements the Energy Planner component of the AFM architecture.
 The Resource class implements Controller component.
 It also provides a uniform interface to the Digital Twin Repository module enabling the EnergyPlanner to access baseline and flexibility of the consumer.
-The main limitation of the current implementation is that the whole consumer needs to be implemented as a single Resource.
 It should be noted that the Resource class implementation depends on the consumer and assets available in the consumer premises.
 Therefore, the main module provides only an abstract class that needs to be implemented and customized for different types of consumers.
 The MqttInterface class implements the MQTT interface of the AFM module.
 MQTT based interface was selected to allow lightweight communication protocol based on publish and subscribe communication pattern.
 The AFM module is customed for three different pilot sites in Finland, Greek and Slovenia.
 These instances and their differences are also briefly documented in this deliverable.